Tobacco 21 Laws: Tracking Progress Toward Raising the Minimum Sales Age for All Tobacco Products to 21

 - Nationwide, it could prevent 223,000 deaths among people born between 2000 and 2019, including 50,000 fewer dying from lung cancer, the nation’s leading cancer killer.

-In addition to the six states and Washington, D.C. that have passed Tobacco 21, New York City, Boston, Chicago and hundreds of communities nationwide have made the change and led the way to increase the age of sale from 18 to 21.
+In addition to the seven states and Washington, D.C. that have passed Tobacco 21, hundreds of communities nationwide have made the change and led the way to increase the age of sale from 18 to 21.